Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             If paths of the genome annotation gff files are provided, this function can compare transcripts with genome annotations.
-If multiple transcipts overlap the same gene, this function will merge these transcript into a long one.
+If multiple transcripts overlap
+                            the same gene, this function will merge these transcript into a long one.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             If the TEX+/- libraries can be provided, please assign the name of TEX+/- library.
 The format is: